- zolpidem tartrate

 Zolpidem must not be used in patients with severe hepatic impairment as it may contribute to encephalopathy (see section 4.3).

-Zolpidem tartrate is contraindicated in patients with a hypersensitivity to zolpidem tartrate or any of the inactive ingredients, obstructive sleep apnoea, myasthenia gravis, severe hepatic insufficiency, acute and/or severe respiratory depression.
+Zolpidem tartrate is contraindicated in patients with a hypersensitivity to zolpidem tartrate or any of the excipients listed in section 6.1, obstructive sleep apnoea, myasthenia gravis, severe hepatic insufficiency, acute and/or severe respiratory depression.
 In the absence of data, zolpidem should not be prescribed for children or patients with psychotic illness.

 Next–day psychomotor impairment